Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

-In RMF models, the large $b'_4$ is achieved by large $g_\delta$ and $g_\rho$, which break the common quadratic dependence of symmetry energy on asymmetry.
-For example, the CPREX1 RMF model, calibrated to reach the $1-\sigma$ bound of PREX and CREX, ended up with $S_\mathrm{V}=32.9$ MeV around SNM, but $S_\mathrm{V}=54.3$ MeV defined with PNM.
-Although the slope $L$ is close to zero, the neutron star EOS in $\beta$-equilibrium remains stable due to the large L defined with PNM.
-CPREX1 and CPREX2 could be interesting for both the nuclear and astrophysics communities, as the neutron star properties satisfy maximum mass and tidal deformability constraints.
+Finally, among numerous RMF models that fall within the 1-$\sigma$ of the PREX-2/CREX respectively, we identify CPREX1 that maintains good agreement ($<1\%$ deviation) with the binding energy, the charge radii of $^{208}\mathrm{Pb}$, $^{90}\mathrm{Zr}$ and $^{48}\mathrm{Ca}$ as well as tidal deformability and maximum mass of NSs.
+Similar to DINO with large $g_\delta$ and $g_\rho$, CPREX1 deviates from the quadratic dependence of symmetry energy on isospin asymmetry, yielding $S_\mathrm{V}=32.9$ MeV around SNM, but $S_\mathrm{V}=54.3$ MeV when defined with respect to PNM.

-Follow-up neutron skin experiments, like the Mainz Radius EXperiment (MREX), will continue to refine the possible uncertainty of the PREX experiment \cite{MREX}.
-The linear relations between the isovector parameters ($S_\mathrm{V}$, $L$, and $b'_4$) and the $\Delta F$ values of $^{208}$Pb and $^{48}$Ca may be extended to other double magic nuclei, serving as a simple “emulator” for rapidly and reliably approximating $S_\mathrm{V}$, $L$, and $b'_4$ in the investigations of future neutron skin thickness experiments.
+Follow-up neutron skin experiments, like the Mainz Radius EXperiment (MREX), will continue to refine the possible uncertainty of the PREX-2 experiment \cite{MREX}.
+The linear relations between the isovector parameters ($S_\mathrm{V}$, $L$, and $b'_4$) and the $\Delta F$ values of $^{208}$Pb and $^{48}$Ca may serve as a simple ``emulator'' for rapidly and reliably approximating $S_\mathrm{V}$, $L$, and $b'_4$ in the investigations of neutron skin thickness experiments.